Car Accident Lawsuit FAQs After A Michigan Crash

-To file a car accident lawsuit in Michigan, it is advisable to hire a lawyer who specializes in and has extensive experience handling these types of cases, has recovered verdicts and settlements in these cases, and who has reviews that show satisfied clients and expectations that were met.
+In Michigan, to file a lawsuit for a car accident, it is advisable to hire a lawyer who specializes in and has extensive experience handling these types of cases, has recovered verdicts and settlements in these cases, and who has reviews that show satisfied clients and expectations that were met.

 When it comes to your case, you don’t want to get anything wrong.
 That’s why it’s crucial that you hire an experienced lawyer who knows the law.

-How long does a car accident lawsuit take?
+How long does a car accident lawsuit take in Michigan?

-It’s difficult to answer how long does a car accident lawsuit take.
+It’s difficult to answer how long a Michigan car accident lawsuit will take.
 It will depend on your injuries, the docket of where it is filed, whether you’re disabled from working and how long until you can return to your normal life; your lawyer’s track record and reputation; and the at-fault driver’s insurer.

 Other relevant factors that influence how long it can takes include: whether your injuries will necessitate “excess” coverage for medical bills and lost wages; whether the at-fault driver is contesting liability; the liability insurance policy limits of the at-fault driver; whether there are multiple layers of insurance with different insurance companies; the defense lawyer or lawyers assigned to the case; whether the defendant is self-insured or has hired private counsel; the insurance company that insures the driver; whether the case is on a fast or slower discovery track which is determined by the judge assigned to the case; and how quickly the case can be scheduled for trial.

-One of the factors that can significantly shorten how long a car accident lawsuit will take is the track record and reputation of your lawyer.
+One of the factors that can significantly shorten the length of your case is the track record and reputation of your lawyer.
 Lawyers who have a proven track record of winning at trial and a reputation for being ready to go to trial will often be able to settle your case faster and for more money, compared to lawyers who an insurance company knows always take the last settlement offer and who the insurer knows has not taken a case to trial in years.

 How much money to expect from a car accident lawsuit?